 Course/Instructor Evaluation (IDEA): Loyola has adopted IDEA for instructor and course evaluations.
-After the withdrawal deadline (Monday, March 28th) and up to the last day of final classes, students will be given the opportunity to evaluate both the instructor and the course by using an online survey.
-The essential IDEA objective for this course is building a sizeable knowledge base of inorganic compounds, and the important IDEA objectives are: 1) learning the fundamental principles and theories that relate to inorganic compounds; and 2) learning to apply what you know from the course to solving problems.
+After the withdrawal deadline (Monday, March 26th) and up to the last day of classes, students will be given the opportunity to evaluate both the instructor and the course by using an online survey.
+The essential IDEA objective for this course is "Gaining a basic understanding of the subject (e.g., factual knowledge, methods, principles, generalizations, theories)", and the important IDEA objectives are: 1) "Learning to apply course material (to improve thinking, problem solving, and decisions); and 2) Gaining a broader understanding and appreciation of intellectual/cultural activity (music, science, literature, etc.)